yahoo/elide-doc/pages/guide/v5/04-analytics.md

 Unlike [Table properties](#table-properties), [Column properties](#column-properties) are not inherited.
 When overriding a Column in an extended Table, the column properties have to be redefined.

-#### Hjson extend vs Java's extends
+#### Hjson inheritance vs Java inheritance

-When using Java's `extends` keyword to inherit from a class, the compiler can throw errors on modifying data type of attributes.
-When using Hjson `extend`, Elide overcomes these limitations by recreating the child class by adding the properties and/or columns of the parent class, not re-declared or overridden in the child Hjson.
-The Java classes generated from Hjson do not make use of Java's `extends` keyword.
+Hjson inheritance and Java inheritance differ in one key way.
+Hjson inheritance allows the type of a measure or dimension to be changed in the subclassed model.
+Changing the type of an inherited measure or dimension in Java might generate a compilation error."

 #### Example Extend Configuration

-Below example uses the [Example Configuration](#example-configuration) as parent class.
+The sample below uses the [Example Configuration](#example-configuration) as its parent model.

 {% include code_example example="04-analytic-extend-config" %}